-Composite fillings are usually placed in one appointment.
-The dentist will remove decay.
-The area will then be thoroughly cleaned and carefully prepared before the new filling is placed.
-If the decay is near the nerve of the tooth, a special medication will be applied for added protection.
-The composite filling will then be precisely placed, shaped, and polished, restoring your tooth to its original shape and function.
+You can have your composite fillings placed in just one appointment.
+Your dentist will numb your tooth and carefully extract all of the decayed tissue from inside the tooth.
+The area will then be thoroughly cleaned and carefully prepared before the new filling is imput.
+If the decay is near the nerve of the tooth, a special medication will be applied to thoroughly numb the area.
+Once you are fully numbed, your dentist will them make sure the composite filling will then be precisely placed, shaped, and polished, restoring your tooth to its original shape and function.

 It is normal to experience mild sensitivity to hot and cold when composite fillings are first placed, however this will subside shortly, after your tooth acclimates to the new filling.